A synacthen test checks the function of your adrenal glands. It can help to see whether your body is producing enough steroid hormone (cortisol).

 Where are the adrenal glands found?

 You have two adrenal glands which are found just above each kidney.
 About the size of a walnut, each adrenal gland has an outer part (adrenal cortex) and an inner part (adrenal medulla).
-Cells in different parts of the adrenal glands make different chemicals (hormones).
+Cells in different parts of your adrenal glands make different chemicals (hormones).

 What do the adrenal glands do?